gkjohnson/urdf-exporter-js/README.md

       // include name, ext, and data to write out.
       textures: res.textures,

-      // Whether or not the material information is captured by
+      // The material information to include.
+Material
-      // the file so it can be excluded from the URDF
-      includesMaterials: true
+      // is excluded if this is not defined.
+      // This is not needed for mesh files that include
+      // material information.
+      material: {

+          color: obj.material.color,
+          texture: obj.material.map

+      }
   }
 }
 ```